 5. Survey Speaks

 An online survey consists of a structured questionnaire that your target audience is supposed to complete over the internet by way of filling a form.
 The surveys are different in their length and format.
 The data is securely saved in a database and the survey tool helps to give some analysis along with a review of a trained expert.

 These surveys are wider in scope as they give information from a wide set of audience at a very little cost.
 Here you can learn who all are the users, what all are their goals and what sort of info do they want.

 6. Task Analysis

-In this method, you get to learn about the ordinary users just by observing them in action to know the intricate details about their performance and all about their intended goals.
-It puts forth the tasks that your website and application must recognize and also aid in improving or redesigning your site’s navigation or search by taking in consideration the actual content scope.
+In this method, you get to learn about ordinary users just by observing them in action to know the intricate details about their performance and all about their intended goals.
+It puts forth the tasks that your website and application must recognize and also aid in improving or redesigning your site’s navigation or search by taking into consideration the actual content scope.

 Here you will know everything about your user goals, the targets that they want to achieve, the actions are undertaken to achieve these goals, the experiences that matter and the effect of the physical environment.

 This means to assess a product or service by testing it with its allotted users.
 During the test, participants fulfill the tasks whereas observers watch, listen and jot down notes.
 The aim is to recognize any usability problems that are troubling the users, record qualitative and quantitative data and measure the user’s satisfaction with the product.